awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/message-format.html)
 **IV**  <a name="header-authentication-iv"></a>
 The initialization vector \(IV\) used to calculate the header authentication tag\.
+This field is not present in the header of message format version 2\.
+Message format version 2 only supports algorithm suites that use deterministic IV values in the message header\.
 **Authentication Tag**  <a name="header-authentication-tag"></a>
 The authentication value for the header\.
 It is used to authenticate the entire contents of the header\.

 ## Body structure<a name="body-structure"></a>

 The message body contains the encrypted data, called the *ciphertext*\.
 The structure of the body depends on the content type \(nonframed or framed\)\.
 The following sections describe the format of the message body for each content type\.
+The message body structure is the same in message format versions 1 and 2\.

 **Topics**
 + [Non\-framed data](#body-no-framing)